 RAN2 also discussed the CP and UP solution for the support of IMS voice over NB-IoT NTN.
 Majority of companies in RAN2 prefer the UP over CP solution (because of the higher impacts on RAN2 specs of the CP solution).
 RAN2 also understands that the final decision will be taken at the checkpoint in December plenary.

-Impact on SA4: no immediate impact on SA4.
+Impact on SA4: the reply has become outdated after SA2’s decision of not using CP to transport voice packets.

 Recommended handling: noted.